dbissell6/DFIR/Blue_Book/Blue_Book.md

 -    Forensic tools and techniques: Different forensic tools and techniques may be needed to analyze disk drives on Linux versus Windows.
 For example, some tools may be more effective at recovering data from a specific file system or partitioning scheme, while others may be better suited for analyzing permissions and ownership.
 It is important to understand the differences between Linux and Windows disk drives when selecting and using forensic tools and techniques for a CTF challenge.

+**File Carving**: File carving is a technique used to extract data from a file or disk image without the use of a file system.
+This technique can be used to recover lost or deleted files or to analyze malware that may be hiding within a file.
+Some commonly used file carving tools include Scalpel, Foremost, and PhotoRec.
+It requires a deep understanding of the file structure and data recovery techniques.

 There are many tools available to create and analyze disk images, including: